TAFEP Hero 2024 Nov Dec

 Cardiovascular disease (CVD) is a leading cause of death globally, surpassing all cancers combined.
 In Asia, it accounts for 35% of fatalities, according to research.

-While the significance of heart health is recognised by healthcare organisations, individuals often overlook the importance of prioritising their own heart health — and recognising this, global healthcare company Novartis saw an opportunity to encourage its employees to take care of their own heart health, as well as raise awareness on the importance of it with its external stakeholders.
+While the significance of heart health is recognised by healthcare organisations, individuals often overlook the importance of prioritising their own heart health — and identifying this, global healthcare company Novartis saw an opportunity to encourage its employees to take care of their own heart health, as well as raise awareness on the importance of it with its external stakeholders.

-In came its Unblocked APMA Challenge, which launched in 2023 and continued its second run in 2024.
+In came its 'Unblocked APMA Challenge', which launched in 2023 and continued its second run in 2024.
 The challenge is a four-week competition aimed at promoting physical activity, healthy living, and screening for cardiovascular risks among Novartis employees in the APMA region.
 As part of the challenge, participants took part in various activities, including community fitness sessions and rowing competitions, collectively logging thousands of hours of exercise and covering significant distances.

-Beyond the internal focus, the challenge also sought to inspire Novartis’ healthcare ecosystem partners and employees’ personal networks to prioritise heart health, Ruth Kuguru, Region Head, Cardiovascular, Renal Metabolism (CRM), Innovative Medicines, APMA, Novartis, tells Sarah Gideon.
+Beyond the internal focus, the challenge also sought to inspire Novartis’ healthcare ecosystem partners and employees’ personal networks to prioritise heart health, Ruth Kuguru, Region Head, Cardiovascular, Renal Metabolism (CRM), Innovative Medicines, APMA, Novartis, (pictured above, left) tells Sarah Gideon.
 The Unblocked APMA Challenge is part of a broader initiative, the Unblocked Movement, co-created with healthcare partners "in a shared mission to 'unblock' barriers to heart health."

 As Kuguru elaborates, central to this movement is the development of partnerships, both internal and external, to address challenges such as access to cholesterol tests and cultural barriers to healthier lifestyles.
 Many of these partnerships have extended beyond the four-week challenge, evolving into long-term collaborations with governments, health authorities, and patient organisations, all working to improve heart health on a broader scale.